 Animals are sensitive to the presence of humans.
 If you camp outside the authorized area, you bother the wildlife and you ruin the meadows.

-You're welcome to sleep in a tent, as long as you do it in the authorized campsites.
+You're welcome to sleep in a tent, as long as you do it in an authorized campsites.

 Wild animals: Leave them in peace

 After a long winter, ibex and chamois only have a few summer months to nourish themselves for the reproduction season.
 Don't try to get close - observe them from a distance, so that they can eat in peace.

 Routes and mule-tracks: Stay on them